-3.3.4 Identification and selection process
+3.3.4.
+Identification and selection process

-Interviews with key informants from MS and EU show that the identification and selection process is generally well organised, with sufficient time and space for consultation and inputs from different parties, which improves the relevance of initiatives but at times adds to the length of the programming process.
+Evidence collected through desk review and interviews with key informants from MS and EU show that the identification and selection process is generally well organised, with sufficient time and space for consultation and inputs from different parties, which improves the relevance of initiatives but at times adds to the length of the programming process.
 The evaluation found some Trust Fund Board members and other interviewees requesting more information to be provided by the EUTF management team on the selection process.
-Noting that this is outside the mandate of the Trust Fund Board, key informants from the Board highlighted that the previous approach of EUTF for collecting proposals was not adequate with regard to selection criteria.
-While there is confidence that the most relevant Actions are being funded, it is not always clear how decisions have been arrived at.
-There is acknowledgement of closer coordination and dialogue between EUTF teams in EUDs and host governments, but interviewees from the Operational Board (as well as the Trust Fund Board) were not always aware of details of these exchanges; again, an indication that the EUTF management team need to continuously inform the boards about their respective roles and the EUTF processes.
-Evidence collected from other sources (desk review, interviews with EUTF management team, EUDs and implementing partners) shows that the Joint Humanitarian and Development Frameworks (JHDF) have been developed as a basis for humanitarian and development planning and programming, and help increase relevance of EUTF interventions.
+This reveals issues with internal communication gaps within the MS represented in the Trust Fund and Operational boards, whereby sometimes not all information is shared internally between MS agencies/representatives in the Operational and Trust Fund board.
+This is beyond the control of the EUTF team but contributes to a lack of clarity with regard to selection criteria and how decisions on projects are arrived at.
+There is an acknowledgement of closer coordination and dialogue between EUTF teams in EUDs and host governments, but interviewees from the Operational Board (as well as the Trust Fund Board) were not always aware of the details of such exchanges; again, an indication that the EUTF management team may need to continuously inform the boards about their respective roles and the EUTF processes.
+Evidence collected from other sources (desk review, interviews with EUTF management team, EUDs and implementing partners) shows that the JHDF has been developed as a basis for humanitarian and development planning and programming, and helps increase the relevance of EUTF interventions.

 The most positive shift in the programming process as noted by key informants from EUTF team, EUDs, governments and implementing partners, is the opportunity and encouragement for the EUTF team and consortia of potential implementing partners to have a close dialogue with country authorities and EUDs, prior to submitting a concept note, with rooting in the JHDF.
-This ensures that the future actions are responsive to agreed priorities and allow for stronger focus on actions that will enable EUTF to bridge humanitarian and development assistance.
-Such approach may also be favourable for strengthening sustainability of results and stronger equity in provision of given services (ensuring that both refugee and host populations benefit equally from stronger and more equitable services).
+This ensures that the future actions are responsive to agreed priorities and allows for stronger focus on actions that will enable EUTF to bridge humanitarian and development assistance.
+Such an approach may also be favourable for strengthening sustainability of results and stronger equity in provision of given services (ensuring that both refugee and host populations benefit equally from stronger and more equitable services).
 In 2016, out of 22 projects approved, 17 resulted from direct requests and dialogue with host governments and the EUDs, while only five were selected after a competitive evaluation based on proposals from organisations.